Progressive Web Apps (PWA) in 2021

 );

-With all of that in place, we were in pretty good shape as far as the app shell is concerned when offline.
+With all of that in place, we were in pretty good shape regarding the app shell when offline.

 Additional reading and resources